jfhbrook/public/README.md

 This is a collection of (small, but hopefully will grow) fortune files.
 I intend to put them up on COPR but haven't done it yet.

-### github-profile

-This submodule contains my GitHub README profile.
-It is unlicensed but source-available.

-### gpl

-This submodule contains my GPL-compatible free software projects.

 ### korbenware
 A collection of scripts I use to glue my Linux desktop and general CLI experience together.
 Available under a MPL v2.0 license.